geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 Windows uses its TGT from **kerberos.microsoftonline.com** to request service tickets for on-premises services.
 On-premises domain controllers validate these tickets if the trust is configured properly.

-## What is in the PRT for Kerberos?

-The PRT contains the necessary information for the CloudAP plug-in to request Kerberos tickets on the user’s behalf:

-- User identity claims (allowing Entra ID to identify the user)
-- Device identity and tenant binding (ensuring the correct tenant and device)
-- Session key / proof key (supporting silent requests to Entra ID)
-- On-premises domain attributes (such as UPN suffix or on-premises SID, enabling Entra ID to route Kerberos requests correctly)

-The TGT itself is not included in the PRT.
-Instead, the PRT allows Windows to request a fresh TGT from **kerberos.microsoftonline.com** as needed.

 ## End-to-end flow: SSO with Kerberos in Microsoft Entra ID

 1. **User sign-in**